abarker/strip-hints/README.rst

    Only test if any changes would be made.
 If any stripping would be done then it prints ``True`` and exits with code 0.
 Otherwise it prints ``False`` and exits with code 1.

-``--strip-nl``
-   Also strip non-logical newline tokens inside type hints.
-These occur, for example, when a type-hint function like ``List`` in a function parameter list has line breaks inside its own arguments list.
-The default is to keep the newline tokens in order to preserve line numbers between the stripped and non-stripped files.
-Selecting this option no longer guarantees a direct correspondence.

-``--no-equal-move``
-   Do not move the assignment with ``=`` when needed to fix annotated assignments that include newlines in the type hints.
-When they are moved the total number of lines is kept the same in order to preserve line number correspondence between the stripped and non-stripped files.
-If this option is selected and such a situation occurs an exception is raised.
-See the Limitations section below for more information.

 If you are using the development repo you can just run the file ``strip_hints.py`` in the ``bin`` directory of the repo::